mikerockett/jumplinks/CONTRIBUTING.md

 1. Your ProcessWire version
 2. Your Jumplinks version
+3. Your PHP version
-3. Steps to reproduce the issue you're encountering
+4. Steps to reproduce the issue you're encountering
-4. If the issue is UI/UX-related, please upload a screenshot
+5. If the issue is UI/UX-related, please upload a screenshot

+The following is optional:

+1. Your MySQL version (provided the issue is database related)
-Optionally, feel free to mention any suggestions you may have to fix the issue.
+2. Feel free to mention any suggestions you may have to fix the issue

 > **Note:** If you find a security vulnerability, do NOT open an issue.
 Email github@rockett.pw instead.